13 Things Whole Foods Employees Want You to Know

 The Whole Foods 365 and 365 Organic brands are as good a deal as you hoped

 Shopping the Whole Foods 365 brands are the best ways to keep your bill similar to an average grocery store.
-Be sure to avoid these grocery shopping mistakes that are wasting your money.

 The food at the hot bar and bakery isn’t made in-house